Alaska Adventures Juneau Trip Planning

 - Clothing you can layer: Long underwear, a fleece, and a waterproof/breathable shell.

 - Comfortable shoes with good traction: Running shoes with good support are adequate for anything you'll do except hike steep hillsides (which you may not do).
 If you prefer something sturdier, lightweight hikers are great, and some are waterproof as well.
 Alaskan homes and inns are typically shoe-free, so bring on some shoes that are easy to slip on & off.
-(Pearson's Pond supplies both indoor slippers, and outdoor thongs for the hot tub)
+(Pearson's Pond supplies slippers for inside the inn and the hot tub)

 - Sun protection: Lightweight, brimmed hat (sun and rain); sunglasses and sunscreen.